Dining in Concord MA

 At 73 Main Street (tel 978-369-4558) across from the Middlesex Savings Bank and Concord Visitor Center, SallyAnns sells soups, salads, sandwiches and lots of cakes and bakery items.

-Trail’s End Café, 97 Lowell Road (tel 978-610-6633), known for its high-quality, locally-sourced ingredients and fresh on-site preparation, serves breakfast, lunch and Sunday brunch to hungry Concordians in the Millbrook Tarry complex 350 yards northwest of Monument Square (a 5-minute walk.
+Trail’s End Café, 97 Lowell Road (tel 978-610-6633), known for its high-quality, locally-sourced ingredients and fresh on-site preparation, serves breakfast, lunch and Sunday brunch to hungry Concordians in the Millbrook Tarry complex 350 yards northwest of Monument Square, a 5-minute walk.
+Dine inside or out.

 Also in the Concord Crossing complex at No. 10, Chang An (tel 978-369-5288) is a full-service Chinese restaurant with an inexpensive daily luncheon buffet and a separate bar.